“Nothing gives a person inner wholeness and peace like a distinct understanding of where they are going.” – Thomas Oppong

 We have a tendency to lose touch with the things that we loved as children.
 With adolescence and adulthood come societal pressures that take certain passions away from us.

 As adults, we often believe that we should only do things that we are somehow rewarded for.
-The transactional nature of our society often leaves us disconnected from doing the things that we truly love.
+Our society's transactional nature often leaves us disconnected from doing the things that we truly love.

-4. Think about the things that you are willing to do even if you look like a fool.
+4. Think about what you are willing to do even if you look like a fool.

 And, in order to continue working at something even after you have made some mistakes and embarrassed yourself in doing so, you have to be passionate about it.
 These activities are meaningful enough for you that you do them regardless of other people’s opinions.